DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 In `./Main.lean`:
   1. Each `@[extern <func_name>]` marked opaque function in `./Main.lean` corresponds to a function with the name `<func_name>` defined in `./native.c`.
-  2. The `WindowP` and `Window` part in `./Main.lean` is simply written that to define an opaque type.
-I don't have an explanation as to why it is written like this, so just copy it and change the names for other opaque C types.
+  2. The `WindowP` and `Window` part in `./Main.lean` will become apparent later when we start passing `GLFWwindow *` objects around between Lean4 and C. I don't have an explanation as to why it is written like this, so just copy it and change the names for other opaque C types.

 Now, let's take a look at `./native.c`, we will first inspect `lean_glfwInit`: